US satellite spy radio set

 could be operated either from the batteries or the AC mains.

-The PSU is connected to the transceiver via the socket at the top left.
+The PSU is connected to the transmitter via the socket at the top left.

 The PSU also holds the main MODE selector: a 3-position rotary switch